Fermat-Little-Hackers/AfriMart/Readme.md

    - All transactions, product listings, and supply chain activities are securely recorded on the Starknet blockchain.

 ### 3. **Global Payment Integration**
-   - Accept payments worldwide using universally accepted payment methods, ensuring a seamless buying experience for customers.
+   - Accept payments worldwide using universally accepted payment methods (Ether), ensuring a seamless buying experience for customers.

 ### 4. **Supply Chain Dapp**
    - Utilize our decentralized application (Dapp) to track the location and delivery of goods from the seller to the buyer.

 ### 5. **Partnership with Delivery Companies**
-   - Onboard delivery partners like Speedaf Express into our supply chain Dapp for efficient and reliable delivery services.
+   - Onboard delivery partners like Speedaf Express, etc into our supply chain Dapp for efficient and reliable delivery services.

 # User Roles and Workflows